JesiahChow/Jesiah-Chow-Assignment-1-website/README.md

 4. This time, fill in the form with a valid email and click subscribe to verify if a success message will appear.

 Bugs:
 There was a bug i encountered when coding which is for my index and about page there is an band image at the center.
 When I added media query and changed the height and width in visual studio code while inspecting it manages to adjust perfectly but when I inspect the page after saving my code the image is stretched and when the media query is active my elements were cancelled with a line over it which I am unsure why.
+(In the end I managed to fix it.)

 References:
 The photos and icons in this website were obtained from: